nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_1_etc.md

 #### my question:

 - Is it similar to JavaScript, where errors can sometimes occur due to omitting the quotation marks `""`, in the way that mixing data types in Python without specifying the appropriate conversions may lead to errors?"

+#### chatgpt answer:

+- 🔴 Yes, in a way, it's similar to JavaScript in that context.
+In JavaScript, if you try to add a number to a string without explicitly converting one of them, it will perform type coercion, resulting in concatenation.
+Similarly, in Python, if you try to add a string and a number, it will raise a TypeError.

+#### javascript error example